lowrycito/handbook/pages/study-manual-general-handbook.md

       * 11.1.1.
 PurposeThe Young Women organization helps young women make and keep sacred covenants and deepen their conversion to Jesus Christ and His gospel.
       * 11.1.2.
 Young Women ThemeThe Young Women organization helps young women make and keep sacred covenants and deepen their conversion to Jesus Christ and His gospel.
       * 11.1.3.
 ClassesThe Young Women organization helps young women make and keep sacred covenants and deepen their conversion to Jesus Christ and His gospel.
     * 11.2.
-Participating in the Work of Salvation and Exaltation
+Participating in God’s Work of Salvation and Exaltation

       * 11.2.
-Participating in the Work of Salvation and ExaltationThe Young Women organization helps young women make and keep sacred covenants and deepen their conversion to Jesus Christ and His gospel.
+Participating in God’s Work of Salvation and ExaltationThe Young Women organization helps young women make and keep sacred covenants and deepen their conversion to Jesus Christ and His gospel.
       * 11.2.1.
 Living the Gospel of Jesus ChristThe Young Women organization helps young women make and keep sacred covenants and deepen their conversion to Jesus Christ and His gospel.
       * 11.2.2.
 Caring for Those in NeedThe Young Women organization helps young women make and keep sacred covenants and deepen their conversion to Jesus Christ and His gospel.
       * 11.2.3.
 Inviting All to Receive the GospelThe Young Women organization helps young women make and keep sacred covenants and deepen their conversion to Jesus Christ and His gospel.